***Live public draft***

 Vitamin B1 – interesting and helpful (only in the transit)

-I discovered this in ’24 as part of my own ongoing research with AS also while frequenting Ray Peat Forums.
-Reportedly a number of individuals felt improvements with overall digestion.
+I discovered this in ’24 as part of my own ongoing research with AS.
+In addition also ~ Ray Peat Forums where reportedly a number of individuals felt marked improvements with overall digestion.
 Anecdotal experiences have also been noted here and here.
-The mechanism here is obviously, complicated but it appears to be related to the health of the nervous system which some B vitamins (notably B6 involved, though the amount/dose tends to be viewed with caution) ~ support.

-For context, Thiamine was used to treat “Beri Beri”, referring to a cluster of symptoms usually associated with weakness, muscle wasting, tingling and loss of touch sensation on hands and feet.
-This is also known as “Dysautonomia” where the ANS / autonomic nervous system is compromised, thereby affecting blood pressure, heart rate, digestion and thermal regulation.
+For context Thiamine was used to treat “Beri Beri”, coming a two types – Dry and Wet; each referring to a cluster of symptoms usually associated with weakness, muscle wasting, tingling and loss of touch sensation on hands and feet.
+This is also known as Dysautonomia where the ANS / autonomic nervous system is compromised thereby affecting blood pressure, heart rate, digestion and thermal regulation.
 EONutrition did a very helpful presentation outlining all of these.

-Having read all the above explains led me to find, coincidentally, for many many years – Betaine HCL supplementation is what I consider a non-negotiable.
+Having read all the above explains led me to find, coincidentally, for many many years – Betaine HCL supplementation is part of recognised protocol that helps manage all digestive worries.
 Namely – low stomach acid = poor digestion = compromised nutritional status = compromised QOL.

 Conclusion

-I think when it comes to fibre being holy grail is mechanically, a false haven.
+I think when it comes to fibre being holy grail to anything to do with health is, mechanically ~ a false haven.
 It is trickery at best, at delaying everything.